cardano-foundation/CIPs/CIP-0071/README.md

 }
 ```

-Note the open burning policy (see ["Reclaiming ADA Locked by the Ballot NFTs"](#Reclaiming-ADA-Locked-by-the-Ballot-NFTs) for more details).

 #### "Vote" -> eUTxO Datum

 To cast the vote, the user sends the ballot NFT just created to a "ballot box".
 Note that for reasons specified in [the "attacks" section below](#Creation-of-Ballot-Without-Casting-a-Vote) this needs to occur during the same transaction that the ballot was minted in.